 Probably not.
 We ride rain or shine!
 Plus, you'll be out of the weather for about 30 minutes at each stop while you're inside the brewery or bar.
 However, if there are flash flood warnings, severe lightning or if the roads are snow-packed and icy, we will reschedule your ride.

 Is there a way to share my tour photos with other pedalers?

 Yes.
 Please share your photos of Albuquerque and photos taken from the Duke City Pedaler on any of our social media accounts @TourABQ.
 We strongly encourage you to share your photographs with us and with future riders.
 Please use the #tourabq hashtag.

 Where is the best place to park in order to catch the Duke City Pedaler?

 There is ample parking in downtown Albuquerque.
-Metered parking and several parking garages are near Albuquerque Tourism & Sightseeing Factory (AT&SF).
+Metered parking and several parking garages are nearby.
 Street parking is free after 6pm on weekdays and free on Sundays.